Let's Build a Lab

-I recommend the JACE-8000-DEMO without I/O. This will give you a platform that you can work with for all server/supervisor needs.
-The only downside is that you will need a licensed copy of Niagara Workbench to work with the JACE.
-You will need to purchase the same brand of Workbench as your JACE.
+I recommend the Edge-10 or CIPer-10 controller.
+This will give you a platform that you can work with for all server/supervisor needs.
+The only downside is that you will need a licensed copy of Niagara Workbench to work with the Controllers.
+You will need to purchase the same brand of Workbench as your Edge Controller.

 I recommend two separate power sources.
 One for your controllers and one for your I/O this will let you work with both internal and externally sourced power.